Samleo8/mongo-icp-test/README.md

 	You might need to wait (quite) a while before the MongoDB pod becomes available.

-4. Configure you client. ~Use the script in `scripts/configure_client.sh`, and edit the `SERVER` variable accordingly.~ You have to go into the GUI and on the top right corner click the Profile icon and follow the instructions after clicking **Configure Client**.
+4. Configure your client. ~Use the script in `scripts/configure_client.sh`, and edit the `SERVER` variable accordingly.~ You have to go into the GUI and on the top right corner click the Profile icon and follow the instructions after clicking **Configure Client**.

 5. Start the app with `npm start`.
 The password will be automatically retrieved from `kubectl` and IBM Cloud secrets, and will remain hidden to the client (and actually also to you).
 The host and port variables are also automatically setup.

 	Other commands include `npm run dev` (testing) and `npm run noserver` (simulate with fake data).

 	Using [mongo-express](https://github.com/mongo-express/mongo-express), you can also further manage the database and/or collections.
 More instructions [below](#managing-using-mongo-express).